hgn/linux-analysis/README.md

 # FLEPA Training Material

-This repository contain code examples.
+This repository contain code examples and all illustrates (inkscape, svg) for advanced Linux training.

 ## Table of Content